eranshmueli/eranshmueli.github.io/content/papers/the-weaponization-of-everything/index.md

 ---
-title: "The Weaponization of *Everything*"
+title: "The Weaponization of Everything"
 date: 2024-06-25
 lastmod: 2024-06-25
 tags: ["Genocide","Antisemitism","Intifada","Weaponization", "Dolus Specialis", "Intent", "International Court of Justice"]
 author: ["Eran Shmuëli"]
 description: "This paper examines the weaponization of language and ideas in political discourse.
 Published in the The Buchmannist, 2024."
-summary: "This paper examines the weaponization of language and ideas in political discourse, focusing on the terms 'antisemitism,' 'genocide,' and 'Intifada' within the context of contemporary campus protests over the Israel-Hamas war."
+summary: "This paper examines the weaponization of language and ideas in political discourse, focusing on the terms \"antisemitism,\" \"genocide,\" and \"Intifada\" within the context of contemporary campus protests over the Israel-Hamas war."

 cover:
     image: ""
     alt: "The Weaponization of Everything"